 - Evidence-based Medicine Sessions – residents learn how to use medical literature and basic biostatistics measures and apply the findings to specific clinical questions and patient care.

 - High-value Care Conference – an interactive lecture and small group series focused on teaching the practice of cost-conscious medicine.
-Throughout the series, residents gain exposure to different members of the hospital staff including nurses and nurse supervisors, pharmacists and individuals from the finance department.

 Residents have an in-depth opportunity to evaluate patient and system safety.
 Each resident attends a root cause analysis meeting with the risk management leadership of the hospital.
 The resident evaluates a case of medical error or near miss event utilizing tools for root cause analysis and healthcare matrix.
 The resident will analyze the source of error and make recommendations to avoid similar future errors during the CME credited conference but also will be a part of change in the system with the risk management leadership.